Nand4Kishore/SI_Final_Project/README.md

 To use this app, an [Azure Cognitive Services account](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account) with Bing Search APIs is required.
 If you don't have an account, you can visit [the Microsoft Cognitive Services Web site](https://azure.microsoft.com/free/cognitive-services/), create a new Azure account, and try Cognitive Services for free.

 ## Prerequisites

-Here are a few things that you'll to run the app:

 * Node.js 8 or later
 * A subscription key